grinnell-cs/csc151-images/pages/syllabus.md

 **Reading problems, laboratory assignments, and metacognitive reflections**

 You are allowed to miss up to six total reading problems, lab assignments, and metacognitive reflections in the semester without penalty.
-If you miss more than reading problems, labs, or reflections, your overall letter grade will be lowered by one-third of a letter grade for each two additional problems, labs, or reflections you miss.
+If you miss more than six reading problems, labs, or reflections, your overall letter grade will be lowered by one-third of a letter grade for each two additional problems, labs, or reflections you miss.
 Excesses of one also result in a loss.
 For example,

 * If you miss four reading problems, one lab, and one reflection, you've missed *six* total things and there is *no penalty*.
 * If you miss three reading problems, three labs, and two reflections, you've missed *eight* total things, which is two more than you are permitted.  *Your overall letter grade drops by one-third*, such as from a B to a B- or from an A- to a B+.
 * If you miss three reading problems, two labs, and two reflections, you've missed *seven* total things, which is one more than you are permitted.
 Once again, *your total letter grade drops by one-third*.
 * If you miss three reading problems, four labs, and two reflections, you've missed *nine* total things, which is three more than you are permitted.  *Your overall letter grade drops by two-thirds*, such as from a B to a C+ or from an A- to a B.
-* If you miss ten reading problems, zero labs, and zero reflections, yo've missed *ten* total things, which is four more than you are permitted.  *Your overall letter grade drops by a full letter*, such as from a B to a C, from an A- to a B-, or from a B- to a D (there is no C-).
+* If you miss ten reading problems, zero labs, and zero reflections, yo've missed *ten* total things, which is four more than you are permitted.  *Your overall letter grade drops by a full letter*, such as from a B to a C, from an A- to a B-, or from a B- to a C.

 I hope that you will do your best to miss as few reading problems, labs, and reflections as possible.

+If your LAs and MPs indicate that you should receive a passing grade (C or above), missing tokens, readings, labs, or reflections cannot drop your grade below a C.

 ### Redos